-For better understanding of the course, it will be necessary to have prior knowledge of linear differential equations, spatial representation systems, fundamental laws of mechanics, analog and digital electronic circuits, basic mechanical systems, basic automation, modelling and simulation of systems, control techniques and basic concepts of power electronics.
+For better understanding of the course, it will be necessary to have prior knowledge of linear differential equations, spatial representation systems, fundamental laws of mechanics, analog and digital electronic circuits, basic mechanical systems, basic automation, modelling and simulation of systems and control techniques.
 As an advisable co-requisite, it is worth highlighting the knowledge of the MATLAB tool.